george-carlin/abroaders/README.md

 are below.)
 If you have node and NPM installed on your machine, running `npm install` should be enough to make everything work for you for now.

+You'll also need imagemagick installed for the [paperclip](https://github.com/thoughtbot/paperclip) gem to work correctly.

+If you're on a Mac, I recommend installing [Homebrew](http://brew.sh/) and using that to install packages such as imagemagick.

 ## Getting Started

 ```